-Below on this page, you will find policies related to Spring 2020 learning and and links to a range of other resources including on health and wellness and support for students with disabilities and for international students.
+Below on this page, you will find policies developed for Spring 2020 learning and links to a range of other resources including health and wellness and support for students with disabilities and for international students.

 - On the “Learning Practices” page you will find information you may find useful in developing your learning strategy for remote instruction.

 - The “Tutoring” page has a growing aggregation of links to supports for learning.

 - On the “Other Learning Resources” page includes general resources to support you and opportunities for learning outside the classroom.

 - The “FAQs” page has frequently asked questions and answers to support you in learning remotely.

 For the most complete information and updates about campus operations and activities, as well as detailed Autumn Quarter FAQs and Health FAQs, please visit UChicago Forward.

 Thank you to the students, instructors and others who have provided input about this website.
 We welcome your suggestions.